OlivierSohn/hamazed/BACKLOG.md

 - autocompletion based on beginning of string, right arrow to validate. if input is a /, write all commands in help

-- distinguish ships by colors.
-In chat and in ammo, colors of player names are the same as the ship. we could have one color for chat (dim), one color for ship (bright)

 - Press H to show help / press H to hide help (write on the right of the game)

-- try opengl rectangular rendering.
-- or make font characters more square

 - When server unreachable, sendToServer Disconnect does nothing, so Escape key doesn't work as intended.
 - Message displayed when server is unreachable is wrong (a game is currently running on the server)